Between Lake and Peaks

 Winter in Zell am See

 As soon as the first snowflakes fall, Zell am See transforms into a winter wonderland.
 Together with the Kitzsteinhorn Glacier in Kaprun and the Saalbach-Hinterglemm-Leogang-Fieberbrunn ski area, it forms part of the Ski ALPIN CARD network – giving access to more than 400 kilometers of slopes.
-From the town center, the Schmittenhöhebahn gondola takes skiers straight into the heart of the ski area, offering runs for every skill level.

 But winter here is about much more than skiing: scenic winter hiking trails, toboggan runs, and ice skating rinks (and in very cold winters, even directly on the frozen Lake Zell) invite you to explore.
 For something more romantic, take a horse-drawn sleigh ride through the snowy landscape or unwind in one of the region’s many wellness hotels.